-DRIP's manager advises that, in terms of his long-term view, little has changed since the initiation note was published in July 2016.
+DRIP's manager advises that, in terms of his long-term view, little has changed since we published our initiation note in July 2016.
 Further information is provided on pages 7 to 11 of that note but, in summary, DRIP is focused on properties valued between £2m and £15m as there is less competition for properties in this segment (it falls below the radar of most institutional investors, but is generally too large for individual private investors) leading to superior yields.